Looking for the perfect spot to watch the big match in Leeds? We’ve rounded them all up in one place…

 The Original Oak

 The Original Oak might look like just another old school pub in Headingley, but for the big games, especially Super Sunday, Champions League and international ties, they’ve got a secret weapon – their huge beer garden.
 That’s right, you can sit outside as they play the biggest matches on their big screen.
-If you prefer though, you can grab a pint, order some pub grub and stay indoors with each of the Oak’s many rooms decorated with football-obsessed TVs.
+If you prefer though, you can grab a pint, order some pub grub and stay indoors with each of the Oak’s many rooms decorated with football-focused TVs.

 The Original Oak, 2 Otley Road, Leeds, West Yorkshire, LS6 2DG.
 Walk-ins welcome or you can book online.

-The latest football bar to arrive in Leeds is Live Bar.
+Live Bar is one of the best places to watch football in Leeds.
 They have 12 HD screens above an eye-catching circular bar, so you’ll get to see all the goals fly in, even when you’re getting a drink.
-That’s not even the best bit though – their main screen is the biggest in Leeds.
-It’s 32 foot wide and made up of 21 55-inch screens, so you won’t get a better view anywhere else.
+That’s not even the best bit though – their main screen is one of the biggest in Leeds.
+It’s 32 feet wide and made up of 21 55-inch screens, so you won’t get a better view anywhere else.
 It can be split to show multiple games too, so you can watch the big Premier League clash at the same time as a Leeds United game in the Championship.
 No matter the game or the channel, Live Bar will have you sorted.

 Live Bar, Victoria Gate Casino, Victoria Gate, Eastgate, Leeds, West Yorkshire, LS2 7JL.
 Walk-ins only.